Richardaeld/google_translate_game/README.md

 + A screen pixel width below 320 or above 4000 begin to quickly lose a good visual experience.

 ## Scaleability
-+ Add an api that would read out the 'pairing langauge' word of a matched card
++ Add an api that would read out the 'pairing langauge' word of a matched card.
 + Add a greater selection of different card backgrounds to give the user a different visual experience according to their preference.
-+ Add a game board background selector for a different visual experience for returning users
++ Add a game board background selector for a different visual experience for returning users.

 # Tools, References, Code, and idea(s) used
 ## Tools